CyborgGames/MermaidCatch/README.md

 # Mermaid Catch

-An underwater Pong clone.
+An underwater Pong clone built for #MerMay 2019.
+Polished and released on January 2019.

-## Requirements

-Requires Unity 2019.3.

 ## Credits